 Ugh.
 What is this?
 I don’t even…

 This pretty much sums up my whole experience for the campaign: Buggy.
 Absolutely buggy.
-Xenos drop frame-rates, there are screen tears all over the place, and the friendly firing does not help in a game that is not meant for co-op.
-It’s known that Aliens throw players into tight little spaces, but we we’re just a group of two and multiple times, we shot each other down.
+Xenos drop frame-rates, there are screen tears all over the place, and the friendly firing does not help in a game that net code is seemingly broken.
+It’s known that Aliens throw players into tight little spaces, but we were just a group of two and multiple times, we shot each other down without even looking one another.
 It’s hard to imagine what this would be like with 4-players battling it out for what little space is available.
 And when there is enough space to walk, such as outside, the space feels wasted with a lack of any objects, hidden items or special Easter eggs.
 It sounds like a strange complaint, but it’s so open at times that you would expect more than just a few random crates sitting around.
 And remember when games had loading screens?
-Well, ACM only has it when you select levels, but they might as well just say the game is loading when you’re opening doors.
+Well, ACM only has it when you open doors, but they might as well just say the game is loading when you’re opening them.
 We’ll sit there and wait for nearly 30 seconds or more at a time when we encounter sealed doors.
-It’s a terrible annoyance, along with clipped Xenos, random teleporting even though we’ve had further distance from each other before, and just an overall badly written script.
+It’s a terrible annoyance, along with clipped Xenos, random teleporting, and just an overall badly written script.

 Bishop: Le plot twist sucks, it can’t possibly get any worse…